AndreasErgenzinger/user_shibboleth/README.md

 ownCloud authentication app relying on the Shibboleth Service Provider

-This is work in progress and relies on a appropriately configured LDAP user backend.
+This is work in progress and relies on an appropriately configured LDAP user backend.

 The following line must be added to the .htaccess file in ownCloud's base directory: